What is concussion?

 If a person with concussion has repeated vomiting, an increasingly painful headache or a seizure or fit, is unconscious, or their symptoms are getting worse, they should be taken to hospital immediately.

-A person who suffers a suspected concussion playing sport should have a medical assessment with a doctor within a day or 2 if you have had a head injury, even if you do not require emergency care, to check for complications and determine whether any investigations need to be performed.
+A person who suffers a suspected concussion playing sport should have a medical assessment with a doctor within a day or 2 if they have had a head injury, even if they do not require emergency care, to check for complications and determine whether any investigations need to be performed.

-Some symptoms of head injury may last for several weeks, such as headache, memory and concentration difficulties, and mood swings (‘post concussion’ syndrome), but you will usually be back to normal within about a month.
-As it is dangerous for the brain to be injured again before it has recovered from the first injury, your doctor may suggest a graded return to sports or strenuous activity.
+Some symptoms of head injury may last for several weeks, such as headache, memory and concentration difficulties, and mood swings (‘post concussion’ syndrome), but the person will usually be back to normal within about a month.
+A gradual return to school and social activities should occur when the person is symptom free, before returning to sport.